-For release: Wednesday, July 25, 2012 12-1507-SAN
+For release: Monday, September 10, 2012

-Technical information: (415) 625-2282 • BLSInfoSF@bls.gov • www.bls.gov/ro9
+12-1850-KAN

-Media contact: (415) 625-2270
+Technical information : (816) 285-7000BLSInfoKansasCity@bls.govwww.bls.gov/ro7Media contact :(816) 285-7000BLSInfoKansasCity@bls.gov

-ALTERNATIVE MEASURES OF LABOR UNDERUTILIZATION, CALIFORNIA - 2011
+ALTERNATIVE MEASURES OF LABOR UNDERUTILIZATION, MISSOURI - 2011

-In 2011, the broadest measure of labor underutilization, designated U-6 (includes the unemployed, workers employed part-time for economic reasons, and the marginally attached to the labor force), was 21.1 percent in California, down from 22.1 percent in 2010, the U.S. Bureau of Labor Statistics reported today.
+In 2011, the broadest measure of labor underutilization, designated U-6 (includes the unemployed, workers employed part-time for economic reasons, and the marginally attached to the labor force) was 14.4 percent in Missouri, down from 15.8 percent in 2010, the U.S. Bureau of Labor Statistics reported today.
 (See table 1.)
-Regional Commissioner Richard J. Holden pointed out that despite this decrease, the rate was 11.2 percentage points above its level in 2007 when the national recession began.
+Regional Commissioner Stanley W. Suchman noted that despite this decrease, the 2011 average rate was 6.1 percentage points above the rate in 2007, when the national recession began.
 (See chart 1.)
 Nationally, the U-6 rate averaged 15.9 percent in 2011.

 The official concept of unemployment (U-3 in the U-1 to U-6 range of measures) includes all jobless persons who are available to take a job and have actively sought work in the past four weeks.
+In Missouri, 8.4 percent of the labor force was unemployed in 2011.
+By comparison, 8.9 percent were jobless nationwide.
 (The official measure of unemployment in states is derived using a statistical model that incorporates data from the Current Population Survey [CPS] and other sources, and this model-based estimate can differ from the direct CPS estimate.)
-In California, 11.6 percent of the labor force was unemployed, as measured by the CPS, in 2011.
-By comparison, 8.9 percent were jobless nationwide.